genji970/Ai_stock_prediction_with_convex_transformation_dnn/README.md

 1) Ai Trade Paper Predicting Stock Market Movement,DSDM is a paper that explains how to make candle chart looks like convex form / when candle chart looks like convex form.

-2) ai_stock_paper.ipynb in repo is experiment result.
+2) ai_stock_paper.ipynb in repo is the experiment result.
 Here are brief results

 	For USA_stock: